 Remote work eligibility

 The first chapter in creating a telecommuting policy and procedure establishes which positions are eligible to work remotely and outlines them clearly.
-If the company is not fully remote, the HR department will need to analyze the organizational structure and determine which employees can telecommute and how often.
+If the company is not fully remote, the HR department will need to analyze the organizational structure and determine which employees can telework and how often.
 Of course, in cases of roles not suitable for remote work, those should be included in the eligibility chapter as well.
 In specific situations, like working from home part-time and otherwise from the office, home policy also needs to be analyzed for each position within the company.

 Remote work authorization

-After you have completed the list of positions and personnel eligible to telecommute, you need to make this transition official.
+After you have completed the list of positions and personnel eligible to become remote employees, you need to make this transition official.
 Employees should submit a request for remote work and specify whether they wish to telecommute full-time or part-time.
 This request needs to be approved, which brings us to the next step - authorization.
 Make sure to document who approves remote work requests and how the procedure of submitting a request works.

 Work expectation management

 Managing expectations is one of the most critical elements of a well-crafted remote work agreement.
 Since remote workers often end up working longer hours and therefore jeopardize their work-life balance, the remote work policy should address telecommuters' availability and their working hours.
 Whether your remote team sticks to the 9-5 schedule or has flexible hours, ensure their availability is highlighted in the remote work agreement.
-Apart from work hours, the policy should contain the expected outcome of your employees' work and responsibilities.
+Apart from work hours, the policy should contain the expected outcome (performance metrics) of your employees' work and responsibilities.
 Emphasize any changes that may affect particular positions and their workload, set guidelines for attendance, and give instructions on communication processes for work expectation management.

 Worker's compensation and benefits